About Supervisor Johnson, Jr.

-Supervisor Johnson is a member of the Democratic Party, Life Member of Kappa Alpha Psi Fraternity Inc., Life Member of Marquis Who's In America and Marquis Who's Who In The World, Metropolitan Milwaukee Fair Housing Council, Diamond Life Member of NAACP, Milwaukee Urban League, 100 Black Men of Greater Milwaukee, National Forum for Black Public Administrators, National Association of Black County Officials, National Association of Social Workers and National Museum of African American History and Culture Director's Circle Plus Charter Member.
+Supervisor Johnson is a Life Member of Kappa Alpha Psi Fraternity Inc., Life Member of Marquis Who's In America and Marquis Who's Who In The World, and a member of the Metropolitan Milwaukee Fair Housing Council, Diamond Life Member of NAACP, Milwaukee Urban League, 100 Black Men of Greater Milwaukee, National Forum for Black Public Administrators, National Association of Black County Officials, National Association of Social Workers, National Museum of African American History, Culture Director's Circle Plus Charter Member and a member of the Democratic Party.
 Supervisor Johnson is a trained consultant/facilitator for the Nurturing Program and a trained AODA assessment counselor.

 He has been a board member of Neighborhood Housing Services/NeighborWorks of Milwaukee, a task group member for the Housing Opportunity Partnership for Southeastern Wisconsin and Strategies to Overcome Predatory Practices of the Metropolitan Milwaukee Fair Housing Council, and is a member of the MMFHC Advisory Committee.
 Trained by the Homeownership Counseling Consortium, he is both a homeownership counselor and a homeownership educator.